openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 You may also get command line help for any option or topic by giving arguments to the `-help` option, in which case jtreg will just print the sections containing any of the specified terms.
+For example:

     $ jtreg -help -workDir
     $ jtreg -help jdk